 - Be upfront if you’re struggling to pay bills.
 Ask for more credit or a payment plan.
 But do this straight away, not after you’ve already missed payment.

-If you have too much stock, ask if you can swap it or return it for credit.
+If you have too much inventory, ask if you can swap it or return it for credit.
 Customer needs will be changing quickly.
 Discuss these trends with suppliers.
 They may have good insights, too, and can help you plan new ordering strategies.
-Unwanted stock may still have value to community groups.
+Unwanted inventory may still have value to community groups.
 You may be able to donate it during these times.

 The people who helped build your business will feel very vulnerable in a crisis.
 Look after them as best you can.

 - Make sure the workplace is safe.
 Disasters introduce a lot of health and safety risks.
 Seek guidance from government websites on when and how to return to work.